Mathématique: Chapter 78

 He wasn’t sure he could swim.

-Staring at the sea-colored pool of the gate, he thought abstractly about a boy growing up in Glasgow with a working class accent, whether he might’ve learned.
+Staring at the sea-colored pool of the gate, he thought about a boy growing up in Glasgow with a working class accent, whether he might’ve learned.
 Whether he might’ve been good at it.

 Impossible to say.

 “I’m afraid my thoughts are worth more than that.”
-Rush poured the words like liquid invitation spiked with mercury.
+Rush poured the words like invitation spiked with liquid mercury.

 He was a flirt.

-“Ten thousand dollars,” Rush replied.
+“Ten thousand dollars,” Rush decided.

 Young laughed.
 “Why?
 You wanna put it in Ginn’s 529 Plan?”